msaroufim/load_inline_slow/README.md

 3. We make load inline only get what it needs and do whatever refactoring we need in aten
 4. We make a load inline fast that just c pointer a la deepseek or bnb

+## Plan for what to do next
+1. Build a no-headers mode for load_inline
+2. Build tribal knowledge around which headers are mostly needed for the leaderboard (most likely we just need to keep exception.h, basetensor which a tensor without methods
+3. Do the complete exit hatch a la deepseek or bnb with c pointers if 2 is not possible
+4. Think harder about how to restructure aten with minimal baseline dependencies (needs work)

 ## Things to look into next
 1. Are we doing something dumb in python or c++?